Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Discussion

 Our simulations elucidate conditions that can be achieved in current laboratory experiments, establishing the threshold for ion acceleration.
 These results provide a foundation for discussing how the parameter space evolves under different scaling conditions.
 This section has the goal to quantify what parameters (such as particle species, external magnetic field, upstream density, upstream temperature, shock velocity) are needed in the laboratory to produce 3D ion acceleration.
 Using scaling considerations we will show that it is plausible to control the acceleration process in the laboratory.

 We first explore the parameter space $(M_A, M_s)$ in realistic laboratory conditions.
 The left panel of Figure \ref{fig:parameters_space} shows the phase diagram of $M_A$ as a function of an externally applied $B_0$ and upstream electron density $n_e$ (the ion density is straight-forward to calculate from quasi-neutrality $n=n_e/Z$), assuming a shock velocity of $v_{sh} = 1000$ km/s in an electron-proton plasma.
 The solid line represents the \emph{Alfv\'enic locus}, i.e. the combination of $B_0$ and $n_e$ required to achieve $M_A = 25$ (at a given $v_{sh}$) which, based on our previous results, defines a threshold for efficient particle acceleration.
 In addition, we include two alternative cases for $M_A=25$: a dotted line for $v_{sh} = 500$ km/s and a dashed line for $v_{sh} = 2000$ km/s.
 The upper horizontal axis indicates the equivalent of $10 \omega_c^{-1}$ in nanoseconds for a proton (the lightest of ions), providing insight into the temporal constraints of different values of $B_0$.
 The results show that the shock should be sustained for $\gtrsim 10$ ns to allow ion acceleration.
 Below we will find scaling criteria for any other ion species considered.
 Naturally, increasing $B_0$ requires a corresponding increase in $n_e$ to maintain the required $M_A$, but it also increases the number of captured $\omega_c^{-1}$, which plays a crucial role in the acceleration process.
-Nevertheless, for $v_{sh} = 1000$ km/s, a significant region of the parameter space satisfies the conditions necessary for ion acceleration.
+Nevertheless, for $v_{sh} = 1000$ km/s, a significant region of the parameter space satisfies the conditions necessary for ion acceleration and the higher is $M_A$ the larger is the acceleration.
+For greater shock velocities, the available area above the locus increases and even higher $M_A$ could be obtained.
+The current yellow region in Fig. \ref{fig:parameters_space}(left) would shift to where the dashed line is for $v_{sh}=2000$ km/s, and for the values of $B_0$ and $n_e$ shown, that would allow access to even higher $M_A$.

 It is important to quantify the change of the threshold Alfv\'enic locus when different shock speeds are considered.
 Two calculations for $v_{sh} = 500$ km/s and $v_{sh} = 2000$ km/s are presented in dotted and dash lines, respectively.
 Reducing the shock velocity to $v_{sh} = 500$ km/s significantly limits the $(B_0,n_e)$-space where acceleration can occur.
 Conversely, increasing the velocity to $v_{sh} = 2000$ km/s expands the viable parameter range, making it easier to sustain a high-$M_A$ shock for an extended duration, which is beneficial for efficient particle acceleration.
 We provide scaling considerations for the shock velocity below.